Ghana Studies Submissions Guidelines

 Publishing Fees

-We accept publishing fees for Gold Open Access, color pages, LaTeX conversion, and page charges.
-Payment of page charges is requested when a research grant or other institutional funds are available to underwrite publication costs.
+UW Press accepts publishing fees for gold open access, color pages, LaTeX conversion, and page charges.
+Page charges are requested when a research grant or other institutional funds are available to underwrite publication costs.
 The ability to pay is not a condition for acceptance of a manuscript.

 Authors may elect to have their article, or a portion of their article, appear in 4-color, for a fee.
 Depending on the length of the article and/or number of images, authors may choose either a 4-page ($650), 8-page ($700), or 16-page ($950) signature.
 Upon manuscript acceptance, please indicate your wish to print in color to the managing editor.